erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 The first step is setting up remote desktop, so I can run Android Studio and an emulator.

-Amazon Linux, the OS used by Cloud9 doesn't support remote desktop, so I'll use Ubuntu.
+### Create instance with window manager

+I like Ubuntu, and there's lots of support for it.
 The [AMI browser on ubuntu.com](https://cloud-images.ubuntu.com/locator/ec2/) makes it easy to find an LTS (stable version) backed by HVM (recommended by [EC2 docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)) EBS (like Cloud9's configuration) in my region (close by for low latency).

 [EC2's getting started docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) do a good job explaining how to set up an instance with sane defaults.
 One caveat: I was able to launch an instance as documented, but if I tried to reuse my "chromebook" key, the instance never acquired a public IP.
 So, it seems I need to use an EC2 key pair, which requires a bit of finagling as chromebook's SSH app requires a private key with restricted permissions and a public key, but EC2's key pair generation only provides a private key with open permissions.
 Workaround: